 The most recent information from the IRS indicates that the amended Form 941 can be eligible for a refund between six and ten months (from the date it was filed).
 Those submitting their taxes for the first time and those who have already submitted might have to wait up to 16 months or even longer for a return.
-Since further review is required before large refunds (those more than one million dollars) may be issued, these reimbursements might experience further delays.
+Since a further review is required before large refunds (those more than one million dollars) may be issued, these reimbursements might experience further delays.

 Believe it or not, claiming the ERTC refund is not as easy as it seems.
-Additionally, the above observation shows that, just like any government initiative, the Employee Retention Tax Credit is no new to the common struggles, like waiting for months and months.
+Additionally, the above observation shows that, like any government initiative, the Employee Retention Tax Credit is not new to the common struggles, like waiting for months and months.
 Being an eligible business owner applying for an ERTC refund in 2022, here’s what to pay attention to or look out for along the way.

 Where is Your ERTC Refund?

 The Internal Revenue Service (IRS) has not hidden the fact that it is experiencing a backlog in processing millions of tax returns, including payroll tax returns.
 An unanticipatedly large amount of requests for refunds of Employee Retention Credits (ERC) is one of the factors contributing to the backlog.
 As a result, many businesses have had to wait far longer than anticipated for their return.